alanrob17/Understanding-Typescript/02-TypeScript-basics-and-basic-types.md

 > uid's type is number.
 > The value is 123.

-**Note:** This gives us some flexibilty with types but we have to be careful when using the variable to make sure we cast it to the correct type.
+**Note:** This gives us some flexibility with types but we have to be careful when using the variable to make sure we cast it to the correct type.

 Another example of union types is to create an array of mixed types.